 Mean score of companies in the Textile Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Delta Galil Industries, headquartered in Israel (IL), reported total greenhouse gas emissions of approximately 47,675 tonnes CO2e for Scope 1 and 2, marking a reduction from about 49,748 tonnes CO2e in 2022 and 51,930 tonnes CO2e in 2021.
-The company’s Scope 3 emissions were reported at approximately 87,166,000 kg CO2e, with significant contributions from upstream transportation and distribution (about 56,849,000 kg CO2e) and downstream transportation and distribution (approximately 15,006,000 kg CO2e).
-Delta Galil has set ambitious climate commitments, including a target to achieve a 14% reduction in Scope 1 and 2 emissions per tonne of product by 2023, compared to 2019 levels.
-This target has been successfully met, with emissions per tonne product decreasing from 3.56 in 2019 to 3.07 in 2023.
-Additionally, the company is committed to moving towards carbon neutrality by 2050, focusing on renewable energy, energy efficiency, and the elimination of coal usage, while aligning with the Science Based Targets Initiative (SBTi).
-Overall, Delta Galil Industries demonstrates a proactive approach to reducing its carbon footprint, with a clear trajectory towards sustainability and climate responsibility.
+In 2023, Delta Galil Industries reported total greenhouse gas emissions of approximately 47,675 tonnes CO2e for Scope 1 and 2, a reduction from about 49,748 tonnes CO2e in 2022 and 51,930 tonnes CO2e in 2021.
+The company also disclosed significant Scope 3 emissions, totalling about 87,166,000 kg CO2e, with the largest contributions from upstream transportation and distribution (about 56,849,000 kg CO2e) and downstream transportation and distribution (approximately 15,006,000 kg CO2e).
+Delta Galil has set ambitious climate commitments, aiming for a 14% reduction in Scope 1 and 2 emissions per tonne of product by 2023, compared to 2019 levels.
+This target aligns with their broader strategy to achieve carbon neutrality by 2050, which includes transitioning to renewable energy and enhancing energy efficiency.
+The company is also committed to the Science Based Targets Initiative (SBTi) to measure and report its emissions reductions effectively.
+Overall, Delta Galil's emissions reduction efforts reflect a proactive approach to climate change, with a clear focus on both absolute and intensity-based targets across its operations.

 Access structured emissions data, company-specific emission factors, and source documents